 How to eat these buckwheat wraps

-You can really filled these wraps with anything you would like!
+You can really fill these wraps with anything you would like!
 But here are my favorites:

-- Fill it with a vegan ricotta (add some fresh dill to it!), roasted asparagus and lemon wedges.
+- Fill your tortilla wrap with a vegan ricotta (add some fresh dill to it!), roasted asparagus and lemon wedges.

 - Crunchy romaine lettuce and tofu spread would be amazing combined with the buckwheat flavor.

-- Or make it sweet with a raw cherry marmalade and whipped cream!
+- Or make it sweet with a raw cherry marmalade or blueberry chia jam and whipped cream!

 - In a medium bowl, combine some purple cabbage, thinly sliced red pepper, lots of cilantro and a good pinch of salt and pepper.
 Then, squeeze ½ to 1 fresh lime and stir.
 Add a little hint of maple syrup if needed.
 Set aside.